Rex Reed: Critic

-Rex Reed subjected Marisa Tomei (pictured, at the 81st Academy Awards in 2009) to a conspiracy theory regarding her win of the Best Supporting Actress Oscar for her performance in My Cousin Vinny.
+Rex Reed subjected Marisa Tomei (pictured in 2009) to a conspiracy theory regarding her win of the Best Supporting Actress Oscar for her performance in My Cousin Vinny.

 After Marisa Tomei won an Oscar for Best Supporting Actress in 1992 for her work in My Cousin Vinny, Reed said publicly that she had not actually won the award, and that presenter Jack Palance had accidentally read the wrong name off the card he was reading.
-When it was pointed out that the card had only one name on it, Reed changed his theory to say that Palance had read the wrong name off the teleprompter, and claimed (without evidence) that the Academy went along with it because they would have been embarrassed to admit that mistake in front of a huge viewing audience.
+When it was pointed out that the card had only one name on it, Reed changed his theory to say that Palance had read the wrong name off the teleprompter, and claimed (without evidence) that the academy went along with it because they would have been embarrassed to admit that mistake in front of a huge viewing audience.
 Reed was publicly rebutted by the accounting firm Price Waterhouse, who said that if a presenter ever announced the wrong winner, a PwC representative would go on stage and state that the wrong result had been announced, before either stating the correct result or giving the information to someone on stage to correct it.
-This was proven in 2017, when La La Land was mistakenly awarded Best Picture instead of the true recipient, Moonlight.
-Roger Ebert said that Reed's conspiracy theories were false and unfair to Tomei and that Reed owed her an apology.
+This is what happened in 2017, when La La Land was mistakenly announced as the winner of Best Picture instead of the true recipient, Moonlight.
 (Note: When La La Land was incorrectly announced as the 2016 Best Picture winner instead of the actual winner, Moonlight, Price Waterhouse took the same actions to correct the mistake that they had outlined in rebutting Reed's conspiracy theory.)
+Roger Ebert said that Reed's conspiracy theories were false and unfair to Tomei, and that Reed owed her an apology.

 In a 2005 review of the South Korean movie Oldboy, Reed wrote, "What else can you expect from a nation weaned on kimchi, a mixture of raw garlic and cabbage buried underground until it rots, dug up from the grave and then served in earthenware pots sold at the Seoul airport as souvenirs?"
 The Village Voice, which reported that "online forums erupted in protest" at the review, then mocked Reed by imagining him applying similar logic to films from other countries.